ImagicTheCat/libopusjs/README.md

 Decoder.output()
 ```

+# Loading

+You can use the `asm.js` or `wasm` version, the WebAssembly is much faster in nodejs/browser than the asm.js version on my computer. `asm.js` also has limited memory.
+Since the WebAssembly version will need to load the `.wasm` file, a url scheme like `http` is required and the library will be asynchronously loaded.

+`libopus.loaded` will be true when loaded and `libopus.onload` will be called if defined.
+Using asm.js, `libopus.onload` will probably never be called because it was not yet defined.
+See `test.js`.

+* asm.js: `dist/libopus.asm.js`
+* wasm: `dist/libopus.wasm.js dist/libopus.wasm`

 # Usage

 Input data to the encoder or the decoder, then loop over the output call until it returns null.
 A single input can give multiple outputs or none.